NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-11_prerendering.md

      dotnet publish -c Release /p:APP_TASKS=prerender
 ```

-Which can be used to control which App Tasks are run at deployment.
+Where it's able to control which App Tasks are run at deployment.

 ### Pretty URLs for static .html pages

-A nicety we can add to serving static `.html` pages is giving them [Pretty URLs](https://en.wikipedia.org/wiki/Clean_URL),
+A nicety we can add to serving static `.html` pages is giving them [Pretty URLs](https://en.wikipedia.org/wiki/Clean_URL)
 by registering the Plugin:

 ```csharp